 To see what those instances might be, let’s think about why Bitcoin needs blockchain technology.
 There are three main reasons.

 - Bitcoin is a public ledger of bitcoin transactions

 - There are untrusted nodes recording transactions on the Bitcoin ledger

 - Bitcoin does not want to trust a third party to administer the ledger

 Effectively, Bitcoin uses a blockchain to decentralize payments.
 Where else could we use this database architecture to remove middlemen?
 Are there other things that would benefit if they were decentralized?

 Let’s take this step-by-step.
 What’s another scenario where everyone needs a record of ownership, and where a trusted third party isn’t preferred?

 A couple of immediate use cases come to mind.

 Identity might also be low-hanging fruit.
-The recent Equifax hack exposed the social security numbers of 143M Americans.
-Social security numbers were never meant to be used for identification; notice how this old social security card proudly states “not for identification.”
+The 2017 Equifax hack exposed the social security numbers of 143M Americans.
+Social security numbers were never meant to be used for identification — notice how this old social security card even states: “not for identification.”

 Blockchain technology might present a better means of establishing identity.
-Instead of a state or government issuing it, identity could be verified on an open, global blockchain — controlled by nobody and trusted by everybody.
-Thus, users could control their own identity.
+The idea is that Instead of a state or government administering it, identity could be verified on an open, global blockchain — controlled by nobody and trusted by everybody.
+Thus, users could have more control over their own identities.
 A number of companies are working in this arena, including ID2020 and Civic.